kestra-io/docs/content/docs/03.concepts/flow.md

       level: ERROR
 ```

-### Task Defaults
+### Task defaults

-You can also define `taskDefaults` inside your flow.
+You can also define `taskDefaults` in your flow.
 This is a list of default task properties that will be applied to each task of a certain type inside your flow.
-Task defaults can be handy to avoid repeating the same value for a task property in case the same task type is used multiple times in the same flow.
+The `taskDefaults` property can be handy to avoid repeating the same values when leveraging the same task multiple times.

 ### Variables